MakeSchool-Tutorials/ecommerce-tutorial/P02-HTML-Semantics/content.md

 # Displaying our 'Hello World'

-Let’s start by displaying ‘Hello World’ in our browser.
+Let's start by displaying 'Hello World' in our browser.

 > [action]
 >